Knockout (1935 film)

 Knockout (Knockout – Ein Junges Mädchen, ein Junger Mann) is a 1935 German sports film directed by Carl Lamac and Hans H. Zerlett and starring Anny Ondra, Max Schmeling, and Hans Schönrath.

+Schmeling was a leading international boxer, and the film was an attempt to capitalize on his fame.
+Schmeling and Ondra, who plays the romantic love interest, were married in real life.
+The film was shot at the Bavaria Studios in Munich.
+Its sets were designed by the art directors Wilhelm Depenau and Erich Zander.

+Plot

 After impressing a boxing trainer during a brawl over a woman, a young man is recruited and trained to be a boxer.
-He fights and defeats the British champion.
+He goes on to fight and defeat the British champion.

-Schmeling was a leading international boxer and the film was an attempt to capitalize on his fame.
-Schmeling and Ondra, who plays the romantic love interest, were married in real life.
-It was shot at the Bavaria Studios in Munich.
-The film's sets were designed by the art directors Wilhelm Depenau and Erich Zander.